grodansparadis/vscp-doc-spec/class1.protocol.md

 **Not mandatory** Only needed if a VSCP boot loader algorithm is used.

 Part of the VSCP boot-loader functionality.
-This is the negative response after a node received a [CLASS1.PROTOCOL, Type=16 (Start Block data transfer)](./class1.protocol.md#type16) event (a part of a block).
+This is the negative response after a node received a [CLASS1.PROTOCOL, Type=16 (Block dasta)](./class1.protocol.md#type16) event (a part of a block).
-It is sent by the node as a validation that it can handle the block data transfer.
+It is sent by the node as a validation that it can't handle the block data transfer.

 ----